Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 Lab experience, writing papers and self-directed learning.

+Dissertation: ​​Screen of known kinase inhibitors to eEF2K homology model with structure analysis.​ (Used computers to model the structure of a protein and then used this to screen for inhibitors)

 Improved research and communication skills by collaborating with others on the course.

 **Barton Peveril College (2015-2017)**